Trail Trek How-to: Gold Bar Park to Rundle Park

 PARKING

-Drive down the road past the wastewater treatment plant to the final parking lot, marked on Google Maps as “Gold Bar Parking Lot”.
+Drive past the wastewater treatment plant to the final parking lot, marked on Google Maps as “Gold Bar Parking Lot.”

 ROUTE

 1. From the parking lot, head north towards the trailhead.
 Begin walking and take the first right at the fork.
-There is a second trail that runs along the riverside as well, but due to high water levels and erosion, it’s currently closed.
-Obey signage if the trail is closed at your visit.
-Instead, take this paved trail to the right that takes you through Gold Bar Park.
+A second trail runs along the riverside as well, but it’s currently closed due to high water levels and erosion.
+Obey signage if the trail is closed during your visit.
+Instead, take this paved trail to the right through Gold Bar Park.

-The riverside trail is a dirt path with beautiful trees, but has fallen victim to erosion due to high river levels.
+The riverside trail is a dirt path with beautiful trees, but due to high river levels, it has been eroded.
 Obey signage and trail closures.

 2. After 750 m, the trail will curve towards the river to the first footbridge.
 The Ainsworth Dyer Memorial Bridge is named after one of four Canadian soldiers who were killed in a friendly fire incident in Afghanistan.
 There is a monument to Dyer and his fellow soldiers once you cross the bridge.